jociemoore/company_website/README.md

 # SpaceDesign Company Website

-This is a website for a SpaceDesign company.
-I used this project to practice front-end development with HTML and CSS.
+The frontend of this website was developed for a fictional company called SpaceDesign using HTML and CSS.